Want to know if your website is working for you? Request a website review from Duct Tape Marketing.

 Not to pick on web designers, but in today’s business world, you need to be thinking about so much more than just design when it comes to building out your website.
-Sure, design is still an important element since a website needs to be visually pleasing to its audience and have the functionality and user experience that they are used to, but you simply cannot design a website at the expense of content and SEO.
+Sure, the design is still an important element since a website needs to be visually pleasing to its audience and have the functionality and user experience that they are used to, but you simply cannot design a website at the expense of content and SEO.

 While there is a growing percentage of web designers who understand how to design strategically, there are still many business owners who have the “make my site pretty” mentality.
 By not keeping SEO, content, strategy, user experience, website functionality, and design in mind, companies risking losing business opportunities.